Ezequiel Duran Preview, Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- In 61.1% of his 95 games this season, Duran has picked up at least one hit.
-He's also had 27 multi-hit games.

-- He has homered in 14 games this year (14.7%), leaving the park in 4% of his trips to the dish.
+- He has hit a home run in 14.6% of his games this season, and 3.9% of his chances at the plate.

-- In 29.5% of his games this year, Duran has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 29.2% of his games this season (28 of 96), with more than one RBI 13 times (13.5%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored a run in 38 games this year, with multiple runs seven times.
+- He has scored in 39 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.